SpenceKonde/DxCore/README.md

 The event system is exposed through the [**Event library**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Event) by MCUDude.
 Number of channels depends on series and pincount:
 * 8 channels on 28/32-pin DA/DB-series
 * 10 on larger DA/DB-series
-* 6 on everything else.
+* 6 on everything else

 #### Zero-Crossing Detector
 The ZCD(s) are exposed through the [**ZCD library**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/ZCD) by MCUDude.
 Availability depends on pincount: